Arkadijbojko/webpage/_seminars/CY4bridges.md

 ## Program

 The program consists of 14 talks and 4 discussion sessions led by the organizers.

+{% include figure.liquid loading="eager" path="assets/img/timetable.jpeg" title="" class="img-fluid rounded z-depth-1" %}

-The full schedule will be provided closer to the event dates.
+The detailed schedule will be provided closer to the event dates.

 ## Funding